cston/csharplang/proposals/better-collection-conversion.md

 ### No change; rely on `OverloadResolutionPriorityAttribute`

 No additional rule for `ReadOnlySpan<T>`.
-Instead, require APIs to apply `[OverloadResolutionPriority]` to allow overload resolution to choose the preferred overload.
+Instead, require APIs to add `[OverloadResolutionPriority]` to indicate the preferred overload.

 ### Avoid breaking change, at least for now